St. Luke's Heart & Vascular Care

-As the area's leader in heart care, St. Luke's Heart Center offers a full range of cardiovascular services, from prevention through treatment.
-Our team of advanced heart experts encompasses the specialists and services of St. Luke's Hospital, St. Luke's Heart Care Clinic and the cardiovascular surgeons from Physicians' Clinic of Iowa.
-This allows us to provide the highest quality of care and the best possible patient experience to the Cedar Rapids community without having to travel.
+As the area's nationally recognized leader in heart care, St. Luke's Heart and Vascular Center offers a full range of cardiovascular services, from prevention through treatment.
+Our team of advanced heart experts encompasses the specialists and services of St. Luke's Hospital, cardiologists at St. Luke's Heart Care Clinic, cardiothoracic surgeons at St. Luke's Heart & Lung Surgery, vascular surgeons from Physicians' Clinic of Iowa; as well as interventional radiologists from Radiology Consultants of Iowa.
+This network allows us to provide the highest quality of care and the best possible patient experience right here in the Cedar Rapids area - no need to travel.

-Not only does this save you time and money, but it could save your life.
+This saves you time and money, and it could save your life!
 Plus, St. Luke's Emergency Department is an Accredited Chest Pain Center, and during emergencies like cardiac arrest and heart attacks, seconds can save lives.
 With access to the highest level of cardiac care right here in Cedar Rapids, our patients receive crucial care sooner with fewer complications and higher survival rates.

 Make an Appointment Today